codr7/forthy2/README.md

 [MIT](https://github.com/codr7/forthy2/blob/master/LICENSE.txt)

 ### support
-Please consider donating if you would like to help [forthy2](https://github.com/codr7/forthy2) evolve and improve.
+Please consider donating if you would like to help the project evolve and improve.

 <a href="https://liberapay.com/codr7/donate"><img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg"></a>